In need of additional working capital to purchase a dump truck?

 These are the common dump trucks seen in the western part of United States, as they can be configured to meet the weight restrictions in that area.

-Side Dump Trucks
+Side Dump Trailers

 The design of side dump trucks makes unloading faster, dropping the load sideways instead of vertically lifting the cage.
 This minimizes the instances of tripping over and other accidents that may occur.